Woman Hiking Rocky Alpine Trail with Teal Backpack

 The Verdict

 The Gregory Jade 53 is a well-designed weekend pack for women who want their gear to move with them.
-The FreeFloat suspension and adjustable torso make it forgiving for different body shapes, and the ventilation and hipbelt pockets are excellent trail-day features.
+The FreeFloat suspension and adjustable torso make it highly forgiving for different body shapes, and the ventilation and hipbelt pockets are excellent trail-day features.

 The Fix for Narrow Shoulders: Deuter Aircontact Core 60+10 SL